How I Got Google Antigravity Working Perfectly with WSL

 What the script does:

-- ✅ Copies helper scripts from VS Code (Step 2, part 3)
+google.antigravity-remote-wslID - ✅ Copies helper scripts from VS Code into the new spaced folder structures safely

-- ✅ Enables mirrored networking (Step 3, covered below)
+- ✅ Enables mirrored networking on your host machine automatically

 antigravity-repairtool automatically (See update below)